Updated August 24, 2023

 We can interpret the scatter plots in the following manner:

-- If the data points on the plot look like they are randomly scattered, then it implies that there is no correlation between the two variables.
+- If the data points on the plot look like they are randomly scattered, then it implies no correlation between the two variables.

 - If the data points on a plot are spread widely on the plane, then it implies that the correlation between two variables is weak.

-- The correlation between two datasets is positive If the data points’ pattern on the plot goes from lower left to upper right
+- The correlation between the two datasets is positive If the data points’ pattern on the plot goes from lower left to upper right.

 Examples of Plots in Excel